flipboxfactory/organizations/docs/queries/organization.md

 ## Chain Setting

-All of the params (above) can also be accessed and chain-set.
+All of the params above can be accessed and chained together.
 The methods are named the same as the property.

 Here is an example: